radu-matei/radu-matei.github.io/content/blog/real-time-aspnet-core.md

 First of all, we need to call `await base.OnConnected` so that the framework registers the connection.
 Then, we can retrieve the `ConnectionId` from the `WebSocketConnectionManager` so that we can send all clients (by using `SendMessageToAllAsync`) a log about who connected.

-> The `SendMessageToAllAsync` method will be mainly used to pass logs to the clients and will most likely be refactored to emphasise this aspect.
+> The `SendMessageToAllAsync` method will be mainly used to pass logs to the clients and will most likely be refactored to emphasize this aspect.
 But for now, you might want to send plain text messages to clients, rather than method invocations.

 > The [`InvokeClientMethodAsync` method](https://github.com/radu-matei/websocket-manager/blob/master/src/WebSocketManager/WebSocketHandler.cs#L70-L83) also uses the `SendMessageAsync` method, passing a serialized [`InvocationDescriptor`](https://github.com/radu-matei/websocket-manager/blob/master/src/WebSocketManager.Common/InvocationDescriptor.cs) for the `Data` field.